 The verb thrive means to flourish or grow vigorously, and it can be applied to something like a business or to something or someone's actual health.
 Plants can thrive in a greenhouse, and children can thrive if they eat well and exercise.
 Thriving can also be used more figuratively — "The women thrived on gossip; they loved knowing who was dating or divorcing whom."

 To thrive—to truly flourish and live vigorously—we need to include wellness practices in our lives.

-Keep reading to find out what Judy Molinaro at Fit You can teach you about adding wellness practices to your health care.
+Keep reading to find out what Judy Molinaro at Fit You (No longer available) can teach you about adding wellness practices to your health care.